Rosa, Groundcover ‘Flower Carpet Red’

 Groundcover rose with red flowers.
 Grows to 2–3 ft. tall and up to 4 ft. wide.

-A David Austin English rose with fragrant yellow flowers.
-Grows to 6–8 ft. tall and wide.
-Can be...
+Shrub rose with bright pink flowers.
+Disease resistant.
+Grows to 4–6 ft. tall and wide.